Climbing Essentials: Starting Your Journey Into Rock Climbing

 Rappelling

 Rappelling is a technique used to descend from a climb or route.
-It is crucial to understand the equipment and techniques involved to rappel safely.
+It is crucial to understand the and techniques involved to rappel safely.
 Proper rope management, tying a backup knot, and following established rappelling procedures are key to a successful rappel.

 Outdoor Safety and Leave No Trace Principles